Annie & Mary Trail Connectivity Project

 Between 2018-2019 the City utilized funding from the Caltrans Sustainable Communities Program to plan the next section of multi-use trail in Arcata, which will connect the Sunset Avenue/Larson Park area to Valley West, West End Road area and Aldergrove Industrial Park.
 The grant supported public outreach and planning activities to identify potential alignments, improve safety over the Sunset Avenue and Giuntoli overpasses, and connections to the trail from neighborhoods and business areas.
 The community outreach activities included walking tours of the area, working closely with schools and families, interactive public workshops, and support from a team of knowledgeable engineers and planners throughout the planning process.

-The Arcata Annie & Mary Trail Connectivity Project involved an assessment of current opportunities and constraints for walking and biking between downtown Arcata, the Valley West neighborhood, and Humboldt State University; robust public participation; and development of concept design alternatives for a trail and/or on-street facilities for safe walking and biking connectivity between these important community destinations.
+The Arcata Annie & Mary Trail Connectivity Project involved an assessment of current opportunities and constraints for walking and biking between downtown Arcata, the Valley West neighborhood, and Cal Poly Humboldt; robust public participation; and development of concept design alternatives for a trail and/or on-street facilities for safe walking and biking connectivity between these important community destinations.
 The final report of this study included:

 - Three concept alternatives for walking and biking connectivity within the project area